SanduniDisanayakaCS/IAM-Anomaly-Detector/README.md

 🛠 Set up environment
 python -m venv .venv
-source .venv/bin/activate  # or .venv\Scripts\Activate on Windows
+source .venv/bin/activate  # On Windows use .venv\Scripts\Activate
 pip install -r requirements.txt

 ▶ Run the app

 streamlit run app/main.py

 📄 How to Use With Other Datasets
-You can upload any IAM-like dataset in .csv format — it must include at least the following:
+You can upload any IAM-like dataset in .csv format — it must include at least the following columns:

 Column Name | Description
-eventTime | ISO format timestamp userIdentity | Username or user ID eventName | IAM event name (ListBuckets, etc) sourceIPAddress | IP address of requester awsRegion | Region (us-east-1, etc) userAgent | Access tool (aws-cli, browser) responseElements | Status (Success, Failed)
+eventTime | ISO format timestamp userIdentity | Username or user ID eventName | IAM event name (e.g., ListBuckets) sourceIPAddress | IP address of requester awsRegion | Region (e.g., us-east-1) userAgent | Access tool (e.g., aws-cli) responseElements | Status (Success, Failed)

 ✅ Column names must match.
-No changes are needed in the code if these columns exist.
+No changes are needed in the code if these exist.

 🔍 How It Works (Behind the Scenes)
-Upload your CSV
+Upload your CSV file

-App:
+The app:

+Parses time and extracts time-based features

-Parses time, encodes all categorical features
+Encodes all categorical fields

-Trains Isolation Forest in real-time
+Trains an Isolation Forest model in real-time

-Predicts anomaly column: 1 = normal, -1 = anomaly
+Predicts anomalies (1 = normal, -1 = anomaly)

-Visual output using matplotlib + seaborn
+Displays interactive visualizations (Matplotlib + Seaborn)

 🌐 Deploy It Yourself (Streamlit Cloud)
 Push your repo to GitHub

 Go to https://streamlit.io/cloud

-Select repo → main branch → set file path to:
+Select your repo → choose main branch → set file path to:

 app/main.py

 📧 Contact
 Author: Sanduni Disanayaka
-📧 sandunidisanayaka96@gmail.com
+📧 Email: sandunidisanayaka96@gmail.com
 🌍 GitHub: @SanduniDisanayakaCS

----